 Also, calculating the ASIDI and ASIFI measures requires the kVA of the load affected by each sustained interruption and the total kVA connected to the network.
-Estimates of the total load would require either SCADA58 measurements of the system load or a set of registered capacities for each of the system loads.
+Estimates of the total load would require either SCADA measurements of the system load or a set of registered capacities for each of the system loads.
 This may be practical in some networks with a small number of customers but is likely to be impractical in larger networks such as the distribution networks in the NEM, especially if the distributor does not have an extensive SCADA system.
 Other approaches for calculating ASIDI and ASIFI could be to measure the size of the interrupted load in annual kWh or the installed kVA, rather than actual kVA at the time of the interruption.
 Both these changes could make the calculation easier to implement.

-For these reasons we are not proposing to recommend the use of load based distribution reliability measures.
+For these reasons we are not recommending the use of load based distribution reliability measures.

-58 System Control And Data Acquisition is a system that provides remote monitoring of the network as well as some level of remote control of the network.
+&lt;sup>91 System Control And Data Acquisition is a system that provides remote monitoring of the network as well as some level of remote control of the network.

-8 Proposed implementation plan
+8 Implementation plan

-In addition to preparing this advice, we have considered how the set of common definitions for distribution reliability measures should be implemented and maintained in the future.
+In addition to preparing our advice on the form of the common definitions for distribution reliability measures, we have considered how the definitions should be implemented and maintained in the future.